cosmos/cosmos-sdk/docs/clients/ledger.md

   * Install the Cosmos app onto your Ledger by following the instructions in the [`ledger-cosmos`](https://github.com/cosmos/ledger-cosmos/blob/master/docs/BUILD.md) repository.
   * A production-ready version of this app will soon be included in the [Ledger Apps Store](https://www.ledgerwallet.com/apps)

+> **NOTE:** Cosmos keys are derived acording to the [BIP 44 Hierarchical Deterministic wallet spec](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
+For more information on Cosmos derivation paths [see the hd package](https://github.com/cosmos/cosmos-sdk/blob/develop/crypto/keys/hd/hdpath.go#L30).

-Once you have the Cosmos app installed on your Ledger, and the ledger is accessible from the machine you are using `gaiacli` from you can create a new Account key using the ledger:
+Once you have the Cosmos app installed on your Ledger, and the Ledger is accessible from the machine you are using `gaiacli` from you can create a new account key using the Ledger:

 ```bash
 $ gaiacli keys add {{ .Key.Name }} --ledger